-It should be remembered that this plant bears berries on two-year old growth whereas one-year old canes grow just beside them.
+It should be remembered that this plant bears berries on two-year old-growth whereas one-year-old canes grow just beside them.
 It’s not difficult to identify which is which.
 The older canes will have brown stems, while the young ones will still look green.
 The older ones that have finished their fruitful year should only be pruned.

-Remaining canes should be tied with a garden string to the supporting wires.
+The remaining canes should be tied with a garden string to the supporting wires.
 However, there should not be more than one cane every four inches of wire.
 If there are more canes, they should be cut down.

 Fall-bearing or Ever-bearing Raspberries

 Pruning fall-bearing raspberries is easy.
 All the canes should be cut back to the ground in late winter prior to the beginning of growth in the spring.
 Canes that are in their first year of growth bear fruits after which there is no use to keep them.
 They should be mowed to the ground or pruning shears should be used for a small patch.